Treatment Choice with Nonlinear Regret: Introduction

 Evidence-based policy making using randomized control trial data is becoming increasingly common in various fields of economics.
 How should we use data to inform an optimal policy decision in terms of social welfare?
 Building on the framework of statistical decision theory as laid out in \cite{Wald50}, the literature on statistical treatment choice initiated by \cite{manski2004statistical} analyzes how to use data to inform a welfare optimal policy.
 Following \cite{Savage51} and \cite{manski2004statistical}, researchers often focus on the average of welfare regret across the sampled data (called \emph{expected regret}) and obtain an optimal decision rule by minimizing a worst-case expected regret.

 When it comes to the ranking of different statistical decision rules, once we eliminate those that are stochastically dominated, it becomes less obvious how we should compare decision rules that do not stochastically dominate each other.
-Focusing on the expected regret, as suggested by \cite{manski2004statistical}, provides a natural starting point.
-In general, regardless of whether we consider a Bayes or minimax criterion, optimal decision rules defined in terms of their expected regret are singleton rules, i.e., given a sample, optimal decision rules either treat everyone, or no-one in the population.
-There is, however, no compelling argument why we should limit our attention to the mean of regret, as has been acknowledged by \citet{manski2014quantile} and \citet{manski2021econometrics}.
-In fact, focusing solely on the mean of regret and ignoring other features of the distribution of regret (e.g., second- or higher-order moments and tail probabilities) can lead to rules that incur a large welfare loss due to random sampling errors, especially when the sample size is small.
+Focusing on the expected regret, as suggested by \cite{manski2004statistical}, provides a natural starting point.\footnote{There is, however, no compelling argument why we should limit our attention to the mean of regret, as has been acknowledged by \citet{manski2014quantile} and \citet{manski2021econometrics}. } In general, regardless of whether we consider a Bayes or minimax criterion, optimal decision rules defined in terms of their expected regret are singleton rules, i.e., given a sample, optimal decision rules either treat everyone, or no-one in the population.
 As an artificial example, suppose that the outcome of interest is $+1$ or $-1$ (success or failure) and imagine that we observe 100 successes and 99 failures (the status quo is zero for everyone).
 The empirical success (ES) rule, which is asymptotically optimal in terms of the mean of regret, suggests that everyone in the entire population should be treated.
 If there is a swing of one outcome from $+1$ to $-1$ though, then the same ES rule now dictates that no-one should be treated.
-Such high sensitivity of treatment decisions with respect to sampling uncertainty implies that, given a sample, there is a non-negligible probability that ES rule incurs a large welfare loss.
+Such high sensitivity and aggressiveness of treatment decisions with respect to sampling uncertainty can incur a large welfare loss due to random sampling errors, especially when the sample size is small.
+Axiomatically, the mean regret paradigm fails to capture some important and empirically relevant factors in decision making, e.g., a decision maker may be worried about large welfare loss in particularly bad states of the world.